Home > Analyses > Financial Services > Truist Financial Corporation

 Financial Performance & Fundamental Metrics

-This section provides an overview of Truist Financial Corporation’s income statement, key financial ratios, and dividend payout policy to aid investment decisions.
+I analyze Truist Financial Corporation’s income statement, key financial ratios, and dividend payout policy to reveal its core financial health and shareholder value strategy.

 Income Statement

-The table below presents Truist Financial Corporation’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue, expenses, and earnings metrics in USD.
+The table below summarizes Truist Financial Corporation’s key income statement figures for fiscal years 2021 through 2025, expressed in USD.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |